Vredenburg Travel Fund

 Finding Opportunities

-If you identify an opportunity on your own, it will need to be vetted and approved by the Global Education Office before you can proceed with your Vredenburg application.
-To schedule an appointment with a Global Education Office advisor, please email [email protected].
+Whether you are pursuing applied mathematics in Denmark, an independent research opportunity in materials science with a professor in Cairo, or doing an environmental engineering service project in Malaysia to combat water pollution, an appointment with a Global Education Advisor is necessary.
+Approval by the Global Education Office is required before you can proceed with your Vredenburg application.
+To schedule an appointment with a Global Education Advisor, please use their booking portal.
 The office provides both in-person and virtual advising appointments every weekday.

 It will be important to see what, if any, type of visa, vaccination proof, and/or other documentation may be needed depending on the proposed project location.
-It is advised that students begin looking into these things prior to the application deadline.
+It is advised that students begin looking into these things well before the application deadline.

 Apply

-Applications to the Vredenburg Travel Fund must be submitted by the 4th Friday in February at 11:59 PM.
+Applications to the Vredenburg Travel Fund must be submitted by the 3rd Friday in February at 11:59 PM.
+The applications for Summer 2026 open November 3, 2025 and student submissions are due February 20, 2026.
 Late or incomplete applications will not be accepted, no exceptions.

 Award Timeline